gzpan/Translation-on-Tars-Documents/tars_idc_set.md

 5.For E services, C directly calls the E service in the wildcard group.

 Call the general principle:
-> * 1.
-Both parties must be enabled with SET grouping, and the SET full name must be the same.
+> * 1.Both parties must be enabled with SET grouping, and the SET full name must be the same.
-> * 2.
-There is a call in the SET (regardless of death and death), you can only call this SET.
+> * 2.There is a call in the SET (regardless of death and death), you can only call this SET.
 If it is not adjusted (it is also counted as dead), it can only call the public area of ​​the local area.
 If it is not yet, the SET cannot be called according to the IDC grouping principle.
 1A->1C, 1A cannot->*C, 1A->1F, 1A cannot->*F, 2A->*F, C->E
-> * 3.
-The wildcard group service can call any service in the SET and the wildcard group *D->*C+1C+2C
+> * 3.The wildcard group service can call any service in the SET and the wildcard group *D->*C+1C+2C
-> * 4.
-If 1 is not met, it is called according to the IDC packet logic.
+> * 4.If 1 is not met, it is called according to the IDC packet logic.

 # 3. Calling rules for IDC grouping and Set grouping <a id="main-chapter-3"></a>